Trump Selects Brooke Rollins to Lead Agriculture Department

 At a Trump campaign event in Wisconsin just ahead of Election Day, Rep. Derrick Van Orden (R-Wis.) told The Epoch Times that the bill would be his top priority if reelected.

-“We have until January 1 to get something done, or our agriculture industry is going to take the biggest punch to the face it’s ever taken,” he said.
+“We have until Jan.
+1 to get something done, or our agriculture industry is going to take the biggest punch to the face it’s ever taken,” he said.

 Farm bills authorize only mandatory funding based on multiyear estimates as baselines for annual allocations.
 Those pieces of legislation don’t include discretionary spending.

-According to USDA’s 125-page fiscal year 2025 budget summary, its actual per-annum request is $213.3 billion, with mandatory Farm Bill programs pegged at $181.7 billion and $31.6 billion in discretionary funding.
-That’s a 6.84-percent increase, or $2.16 billion, above the fiscal 2024 level.
+According to the USDA’s 125-page fiscal year 2025 budget summary, its actual per-annum request is $213.3 billion, with mandatory Farm Bill programs pegged at $181.7 billion and $31.6 billion in discretionary funding.
+That’s an increase of 6.84 percent, or $2.16 billion, from the fiscal 2024 level.

 The stymied Farm Bill, adopted in 2024 by the House but never heard in the Senate, outlines $1.46 trillion in spending over the next 10 years, earmarking an average of $22.5 billion in annual discretionary spending, $3 billion less than the 2018 Farm Bill authorized, and $9 billion less than USDA’s request for fiscal 2025.

-There are 544,000 fewer farms in the United States than there were in 1980 and more than 151 million acres formerly tilled are no longer producing commercial crops, according to the USDA.
+There are 544,000 fewer farms in the United States than there were in 1980, and more than 151 million acres formerly tilled are no longer producing commercial crops, according to the USDA.

-Other issues that will confront the new secretary of agriculture include contention over “reference prices” to assist farmers when market prices fall below a target level, USDA’s management of the Commodity Credit Corporation, and whether to permanently enroll one-time conservation funding from 2022’s Inflation Reduction Act into the Fam Bill.
+Other issues that will confront the new secretary of agriculture include contention over “reference prices” to assist farmers when market prices fall below a target level, the USDA’s management of the Commodity Credit Corporation, and whether to permanently enroll one-time conservation funding from 2022’s Inflation Reduction Act into the Farm Bill.